laradevio/Shipyard/README.md

 Docker runs natively in Linux.
 Meanwhile, on Windows or MacOS, it runs transparently using a modified Virtual Machine called MobyLinuxVM.
 After setup, be sure to share the drive or volume where your Application lies so MobyLinuxVM and the underlying containers will be able to mount the contents when requested.

-> {note} Windows users should be aware to allow the newer network made as "Private" instead of "Public", and allow *File Sharing* on Private Networks.
+> {note} Windows users should be aware to allow the newer network made as "Private" instead of "Public", and allow *Network Discovery* on Private Networks.
+If you are unsure about the security of file sharing over networks, you can mount a virtual drive and share that.

 <a name="downloading-the-blueprint"></a>
 ### Downloading the Blueprint